timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 ```

 ## Add requirements.txt

-Add a requirements text file to your project that includes all the libraries that you need installed.
-For example,
+Add a text file to your project called `requirements.txt` that includes all the libraries that
-if you need pandas, requests, psycopg2 and pgcopy this is what your `requirements.txt` should look like:
+you need installed.
+For example, if you need pandas, requests, psycopg2 and pgcopy
+your `requirements.txt` looks like this:

 ```
 pandas